tivac/modular-css/packages/rollup/README.md

         format  : "umd"
     },
     plugins : [
-        css({
-            css : "./gen/index.css"
-        })
+        css()
     ]
 };
 ```

 ## Options

-### `ext`

-Extension to match on.
-Defaults to `.css`.
-Can be used in place of `include`/`exclude`.

 ### `include`/`exclude`

-A minimatch pattern, or an array of minimatch patterns, relative to `process.cwd()`.
-Can be used in place of `ext`.
+A minimatch pattern, or an array of minimatch patterns, relative to `process.cwd()`. `include` defaults to `**/*.css`.

 ### `css`

-Location to write the generated CSS file to.
+Boolean to determine if CSS files should be output at the end of compilation.
+Defaults to `true`.

 ### `json`

-Location to write out the JSON mapping file for use in server rendering.
+Boolean to determine if JSON files should be output at the end of compilation.
+Defaults to `false`.

 ### `namedExports`

 By default this plugin will create both a default export and named `export`s for each class in a CSS file.
 You can disable this by setting `namedExports` to `false`.

+### `map`

+Boolean to determine if inline source maps should be included.
+Defaults to `true`.

+To force the creation of external source maps set the value to `{ inline : false }`.

 ### Shared Options

 All other options are passed to the underlying `Processor` instance, see [Options](https://github.com/tivac/modular-css/blob/master/docs/api.md#options).